Nothing Dearer than Christ

 St. Mirin’s Chapter.
 Paisley.
 Date: 1st Saturday each month.
 Time 2-4 pm.
 Venue: Hall 2, St Mirin’s Cathedral, Cathedral Precincts, Incle Street Paisley, PA1 1HR—secure parking there within Cathedral enclosure.
 Farther information: St Mirin Chapter, Benedictine Oblate Group, c/o Campbell Murdoch, Fircroft, Knockbuckle Road, Kilmacolm, PA13 4JT m: 07810 350006

 JOSAPHAT, our Ugandan Seminarian, is now well into the second semester of his first year at Major Seminary in Gulu in the North of Uganda.
 He will spend three full years here studying theology and philosophy.
 He will then go on to National Seminary to study theology.

+We are now supporting a second student.
+Charles has started at junior seminary, St Peter's College in Tororo.
+Tororo is also Josaphat's home town.
+Charles plans to follow the same path as Josaphat.
 Without the prayers and financial support of the Oblates, these young men would not be at seminary.
 If you would be interested in helping us support Josaphat and Charles (this would entail a monthly standing order of between £10 - £15) please contact Campbell Murdoch, Fircroft, Knockbuckle Road, Kilmacolm, PA13 4JT.
 Tel: 07810 350006 or email: firstname.lastname@example.org